Skip to content

 If you want to appeal you can do so in the following ways:

-We will send you a confirmation letter within three working days to tell you that we have received your request and we will invite you to attend an appeal (review) hearing within 14 days.
+- We will send you a confirmation letter within three working days of receipt of appeal to tell you that we have received your request, and we will invite you to attend an appeal (review) hearing within 14 days

-Where possible we will try to arrange the hearing at a place that is convenient for you if you are unable to come to the Housing Options office.
+- We will send an invitation to attend an appeal (review) hearing - response within 14 days of receipt of appeal - where possible we will try to arrange the hearing at a place that is convenient for you if you are unable to visit the Housing Options office

-After your hearing, a written decision will be sent to you within seven days.
+- After the appeal hearing a written decision will be sent to you within seven days

 You can get assistance from a number of independent agencies who can help you to complete the right to appeal form and possibly help you at meetings so that you can get your point across.